Flash Technique Therapy in Calgary

 Rather than asking you to repeatedly revisit painful memories, Flash Technique allows the brain to process trauma while you remain in a positive, grounded, and resourced state.
 This makes it an ideal option for people who feel overwhelmed by traditional trauma therapies or who struggle with intense emotional reactivity.

-How Flash Technique Works
+How can Flash Technique Support Trauma Processing Therapy?

 When an experience is overwhelming, the brain may not be able to fully process it.
 The memory becomes fragmented, stored as images, body sensations, emotions, and scattered thoughts.
 This can create a sense that the trauma is still happening in the present, leading to strong emotional reactions, intrusive memories, or avoidance.